 How to peel garlic

-First, start by separating the cloves.
-The easiest way to do this is by placing the garlic bulb on a cutting board and then smashing the top of the bulb (root part) so that the individual cloves separate.
-Once the cloves are separated you can peel the garlic cloves in 2 ways:
+Start by separating the cloves.
+The easiest way to do this is by placing the garlic bulb on a cutting board and gently smashing the top (root end) to loosen the individual cloves.
+Once separated, you can peel the cloves using one of two easy methods:

 Method 1: Cut the top hard part of each clove and then peel the skin off (photos 2 - 4)